 The funding of Facilities will be obtained through a wide array of sources as previously discussed in the Funding Sources chapter.
 Table 3-1 (in Chapter 3) shows the Facilities requiring funding and the preliminary cost estimates.
+Table 5-1 provides an overview of the project requirements and funding by phase, along with resulting surpluses or shortfalls.
 This section discusses the probable sources of funding for each of the Facility improvements included in the Finance Plan for the Initial Phase and the Remaining Phases of development.